Córdoba Department

-Córdoba (/es/, Departamento de Córdoba) is a Department of the Republic of Colombia located to the north of this country in the Colombian Caribbean Region.
-Córdoba faces to the north with the Caribbean Sea, to the northeast with the Sucre Department, east with the Bolívar Department and south with the Antioquia Department.
+Córdoba (/es/, Departamento de Córdoba) is a Department of Colombia located in the Caribbean Region in the north.
+Córdoba borders the Caribbean Sea to the north, Sucre Department to the northeast, Bolívar Department to the east, and Antioquia Department to the south.
 As of 2018, the population of Córdoba was estimated to be 1,784,783.
-Its capital is the city of Montería.
+Córdoba's capital is the city of Montería.